 The second type of operation, called Descemet membrane endothelial keratoplasty (DMEK), uses a much thinner layer of donor tissue.
-Because the tissue used in DMEK is extremely thin and fragile, this procedure is more challenging than DSEK, and not as commonly used.
+The tissue used in DMEK is extremely thin and fragile.
+This operation is more challenging than DSEK but is commonly used.

-The depth of cornea damage determines the type of ALK procedure that's right for you.
-Superficial anterior lamellar keratoplasty (SALK) replaces only the front layers of your cornea, leaving the healthy endothelium intact.
-A deep anterior lamellar transplant (DALK) procedure is used when cornea damage extends deeper into the stroma.
+The depth of cornea damage determines the type of ALK operation that's right for you.
+Superficial anterior lamellar keratoplasty (SALK) replaces only the front layers of the cornea.
+This leaves the healthy stroma and endothelium intact.

 A deep anterior lamellar keratoplasty (DALK) operation is used when cornea damage extends deeper into the stroma.
 Healthy tissue from a donor is then attached to replace the removed portion of the cornea.
 This process is known as grafting.

 Your doctor will discuss which method of cornea transplant surgery is best for you, tell you what to expect during the operation and explain the risks of the operation.

 On the day of your cornea transplant, you'll be given a medicine to help you feel calm or less anxious or a medicine that numbs your eye.
 Either way, you shouldn't feel pain.